 Food sustainability is a global concern for both consumers and food production companies.
 There are many unknowns related to optimising food production, in particular with regards to using natural food additives such as pre- and probiotics to encourage growth and well-being of farmed animals.
 However, there is still much to be discovered about the impact of such additives on the animal microbiome, and on the animal itself.
 Unless a more holistic approach is taken, whereby both the host animal and their respective microbiome is examined together in their response to their diet, attempts to improve feed additives may never reach their full potential.

-To address this issue, HoloFood, an EU-funded Horizon 2020 Innovation Action (grant number 817729) showcases a holistic approach that will improve the efficiency of food production systems, by attempting to decipher the molecular and physiological processes triggered by feed additives across animals with different genetic background and raised under different controlled environments.
-The HoloFood project (Hologenomics for sustainable food solutions) runs from 2019-2022.
+To address this issue, HoloFood, an EU-funded Horizon 2020 Innovation Action (grant number 817729) showcased a holistic approach that improved the efficiency of food production systems, by attempting to decipher the molecular and physiological processes triggered by feed additives across animals with different genetic background and raised under different controlled environments.
+The HoloFood project (Hologenomics for sustainable food solutions) run from 2019-2022.

 To find out more about the project check out our explainer video here:https://www.youtube.com/watch?v=NSQLffZj-AY or find out more on Twitter @HoloFood_EU LinkedIn page and website www.holofood.eu